Diana, Princess

 his father, Prince Charles, at Balmoral, the Queen's private estate

 in the Scottish Highlands throughout the day on Thursday.
-The 36-year old princess
+The

-was killed in a car crash in Paris on 31 August 1997 with her
+36-year old princess was killed in a car crash in Paris on 31

-companion Dodi Fayed and driver Henri Paul.
+August 1997 with her companion Dodi Fayed and driver Henri Paul.
+A

-A fourth person in the car, bodyguard
+fourth person in the car, bodyguard Trevor Rees Jones suffered

-Prayers were said at Westminster
+serious injury.
+Prayers were said at Westminster Abbey

-Abbey where the princess's funeral was held a week after her death,
+where the princess's funeral was held a week after her death,

 and mourners also paid tribute at the London department store,